Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 > *Rage Born in the Streets*

-While most Barbarians draw their **:class-abl-rage: Rage**{ .em } from the untamed wilderness, those who follow the Path of the Ruffian find their **:class-abl-rage: Rage**{ .em } in the shadowy underbelly of civilisation, in the slums of sprawling cities and among the forgotten corners of society.
+While most Barbarians draw their **:ui-rage: Rage**{ .em } from the untamed wilderness, those who follow the Path of the Ruffian find their **:ui-rage: Rage**{ .em } in the shadowy underbelly of civilisation, in the slums of sprawling cities and among the forgotten corners of society.
 Unlike others who fight for honour or noble causes, a Ruffian battles for the thrill of it—or simply to survive another day.
 Whatever drives them, Ruffians share one thing in common: when trouble arises, they prefer to settle matters with their fists.

 ### Level 3: The Wrong Crowd